 A gazetteer is a vector data set which contains coordinates and place names.
 Because it is a GIS data base, you can go from the map to names, or the names to the map.USGS creates gazetteers for the United States.
-NGA creates country gazetteers, which are publicly available.
-They use different coding from the USGS.
+NGA creates country gazetteers for the rest of the world, which are publicly available.
+NGA uses different coding from the USGS.

 Neither USGS not NGA actually produce GIS formats, and both make the conversion somewhat tedious without software written for that purpose.Both NGA and USGS gazetteers have limited accuracy.